 Setting up home with a new partner can be stressful because of the many changes involved, such as moving to a new home and getting used to a different way of doing things.
 You may have become set in your ways and some of the problems you faced in your previous relationships can influence how you relate now.

 It can be hard to change habits but try to approach a new relationship as a fresh start.
 Talk to your new partner about your hopes and expectations.
 You could consider relationship counselling to help you prepare for your new marriage or civil partnership.

 Although many people will be happy for you, it’s worth bearing in mind that there could be some tensions.
 Telling your children that you’re getting remarried or entering a new partnership can be a difficult conversation no matter how old they are.
 They may find it difficult to accept your new partner because they feel it’s disloyal to their other parent.
+Or they may struggle to accept your new relationship after a bereavement.
 There could also be some resentment if their inheritance is affected.
 And your new relationship may mean making changes to existing arrangements with grandchildren.

 Your friends may also feel disloyal to your former partner and your new partner may not like being around your old friends, especially if they feel that they’re being compared.

 You can find legal specialists through the Law Society.

 You could also contact Civil Legal Advice to find out whether your situation is covered by legal aid.